DelinQu/pj-kill/README.md

 # Pj-Kill
-A lightweight Tool for S-Cluster to clean timeout jupyter jobs, which supports scheduler sweep, logging and rich CLI.
+A lightweight Tool for S-cluster to clean timeout jupyter jobs, which supports scheduler sweep, logging and rich CLI.

 ### Examples

-- A Single RUN
+- A single RUN
 ```zsh
 export SUDO_PASSWD=12345 # set sudo password in env
 pjkill